awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-gateway.md

 **Example**
 ![\[AWS IoT SiteWise "Add gateway" page screenshot.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/gateway-add-gateway-console.png)

+   1. \(Optional\) For **Edge capabilities**, choose **Data processing pack**\.
+This enables communication between your gateway and any asset models and assets configured for the edge\.
+For more information, see [Process data locally with AWS IoT SiteWise](edge-processing.md)\.
+**Important**
+If you add the data processing pack to your gateway, you must configure and deploy the Sitewise Edge connector on your AWS IoT Greengrass group\.
+Follow the next steps\.

    1. Choose **Add gateway**\.

+1. <a name="setup-swe-connector"></a>If you add the data processing pack to your gateway, configure and deploy the AWS IoT SiteWise Data Processor connector on your AWS IoT Greengrass group\.
+Follow the steps in [Configuring the AWS IoT SiteWise connector](#setup-connector) to configure the AWS IoT SiteWise Data Processor connector:

+   1. For **Select a connector** in the AWS IoT Greengrass console, choose **AWS IoT SiteWise Data Processor**\.

+   1. For **Local storage path**, enter the path to your gateway\.

+   1. Choose **Add**\.

+   1. In the upper\-right corner, in the **Actions** menu, choose **Deploy**, and then choose **Automatic detection** to start the deployment\.

-After your gateway creates, you can add a source for each OPC\-UA server from which you want your gateway to ingest data\.
+After your gateway deploys, you can add a source for each server from which you want your gateway to ingest data\.
 For more information, see [Configuring data sources](configure-sources.md)\.

-You can view CloudWatch metrics to verify that your gateway is connected to AWS IoT SiteWise\.
+You can view Amazon CloudWatch metrics to verify that your gateway connects to AWS IoT SiteWise\.
 For more information, see [Gateway metrics](monitor-cloudwatch-metrics.md#gateway-metrics)\.